QBE family and domestic violence customer support

 At QBE we offer support for financial hardship in those times when your circumstances can make it difficult to meet your financial commitments.
 If you’re experiencing financial hardship please speak to your claims officer for more information, or refer to our financial hardship page.

 Sometimes you may need extra help to get your finances back on track during a difficult time.
-For free, confidential, independent financial advice you can call the National Debt Hotline on 1800 007 007.
+For free, confidential, independent financial advice you can call the National Debt Helpline on 1800 007 007.